 \section{Experiments}

-We design our experiments to answer the following questions: 1) Does using the dependence graph improve the training efficiency? and 2) How good is the approximated dependence graph compared to other graph structures?
-We evaluate our methods on two popular MARL benchmarks, namely LBF and SMAClite, which we modified to support local reward settings.
-In LBF, we also add a more challenging setup where agents are required to cooperate to collect food, but the rewards are distributed to only the highest-level agent, with deterministic tie-breaks (winner takes all setup), making the credit attribution in the local reward setting more difficult.
-Due to space constraints, we defer the environment specification details to Appendix \ref{appx:env}.
-Since our method is compatible with any on-policy gradient method, we adopt our backbone algorithms on both MAPPO \cite{yu2022surprising} and IPPO \cite{de2020independent} with Dependence Graph (DG).
-We compare our approach against the same algorithms under two other reward settings, namely global and local rewards.
-Furthermore, we also compare our method to IQL (local reward), QMIX (global reward) \cite{rashid2020monotonic}, and QPLEX (global reward) \cite{wang2020qplex} as other strong value-based baselines from both global and local reward settings.
-For a fair comparison, all methods utilize parameter sharing between agents.
-Detailed network architecture and hyperparameter settings are provided in Appendix \ref{app:hyperparams}.
-Our source code is publicly available \footnote{\href{https://github.com/giangbang/dependence-graph-epymarl}{https://github.com/giangbang/dependence-graph-epymarl}}.
+We evaluate our methods on three MARL benchmarks, namely MPE, LBF, and SMAClite, which we modified to support local reward settings.
+Due to space constraints, we defer the environment details to Appendix \ref{appx:env}.
+Since our method is compatible with any on-policy gradient method, we adopt our backbone algorithms on both MAPPO \cite{yu2022surprising} and IPPO \cite{de2020independent}.
+Our source code is publicly available \footnote{\url{https://github.com/giangbang/dependence-graph-epymarl}}.